 Steak, tango, red wine and football.
 Buenos Aires, the ‘Paris of South America’, is known for many things.
 It has a reputation for being seductive, elegant and sophisticated, making it one of the best cities to visit in South America.
 With theatres, opera houses, galleries, and French and Italian influenced architecture it’s overflowing with culture.
 Buenos Aires has a lot going for it and a lot to keep you entertained.

 A great way to spend a day here is to explore the barrios, walking from one neighbourhood to the next.
 They all have distinct personalities.
-The lively La Boca is known for the rows of colourful houses whereas San Telmo is famous for it’s eclectic markets.
-The elegant Recoleta has the lavish cemetery while the trendy Palermo is great for people watching.
+The lively La Boca is known for the rows of colourful houses whereas San Telmo is famous for its eclectic markets.
+The elegant Recoleta has a lavish cemetery while the trendy Palermo is great for people watching.

 Santiago is on the way up, one of the most up and coming cities to visit in South America.
 A bustling metropolis, it’s starting to give neighbouring cities a run for their money.
 The food scene is evolving into something very special.
 Named the next Next Great Food City, there are a number of restaurants in Santiago experimenting with what can be created with local ingredients.
 Innovative chefs are redefining what Chilean cuisine is and using Santiago as the venue to show off these experiments.
 If you’re a foodie you’d be a fool to give this city a miss.

 Neighbourhoods are emerging and reinventing themselves.
 Barrio Italia has welcomed restaurants, galleries and shops into the historic buildings and has become the bohemian centre of the city.
 Barrio Yungay is the firm favourite for backpackers who are drawn to the dive bars and beer hall found in the graffiti-covered streets.